Nnadozie/hackerrankNotes/README.md

 }
 ```

+regionMatches is a good string method to remember

 this performs 45% time, 98% space.
 Why is it so slow?
 I think this is because for each common start char, it goes through the full length of needle.
 I think this is an O(n x m) solution

 20 [Count and say](https://leetcode.com/problems/count-and-say/)